jonelo/jacksum-for-macos/README.md

 ### Finder

-Open Finder, click the script menu, and select "Open Scripts Folder", followed by "Open Finder Scripts Folder".
+Open Finder, click the Script menu, and select "Open Scripts Folder", followed by "Open Finder Scripts Folder".
 Alternatively, press ⇧⌘G, enter the path to the Finder scripts folder `~/Library/Scripts/Applications/Finder`, and click the "Go" button.